gsiemon/galaxy_classification_guide/README.md

 - Feature engineering from tables (e.g., thresholds on `p_el`, vote counts)
 - Image models (CNNs) and spectral models
 - Model evaluation and reporting

+Tips:
+- Be gentle with external services.
+Keep download limits small (e.g., 10–50) while testing.
+- Think carefully about data volume before mass downloads (cutouts/spectra can be many large files):
+  - Start small; download a handful first and verify your pipeline end‑to‑end.
+  - Estimate storage needs (files × average size) and ensure you have space and bandwidth.
+  - Save to the intended locations (`input/images/`, `input/spectra/`) and keep a tidy directory structure.
+  - If pushing to github remember to add large files and folders to the gitignore file
+  - Consider caching, checkpoints, or manifests to avoid repeated downloads.
+  - If you need everything, parallelize cautiously and be respectful of rate limits.

+#### Understanding Your Astronomical Data

+- **Exploratory Data Analysis (EDA) is crucial**:
+  - Visualize distributions of key features (redshift, magnitude, colors)
+  - Check class imbalance in galaxy types
+  - Identify correlations between features
+  - Understand missingness patterns (not random in astronomy!)

+- **Domain-specific considerations**:
+  - Photometric errors are not uniform (fainter objects = larger errors)
+  - Selection effects: your sample may be biased by survey limitations
+  - Physical relationships exist (e.g., color-magnitude diagrams)

+#### Astronomy-specific ML Considerations

+- **Feature engineering opportunities**:
+  - Color indices (e.g., g-r, r-i)
+  - Morphological parameters from images
+  - Spectral line ratios and equivalent widths
+  - Photometric redshift estimates

+- **Handling measurement uncertainties**:
+  - Consider using error-weighted loss functions
+  - Propagate uncertainties through your pipeline
+  - Bootstrap/Monte Carlo for uncertainty quantification

+#### Scalability and Efficiency

+- **Memory management**:
+  - Use data generators/loaders for large datasets
+  - Consider chunking strategies for processing
+  - Profile memory usage before scaling up

+- **Model complexity vs. performance trade-off**:
+  - Start with simple, fast models for baseline
+  - Document training time and inference speed
+  - Consider model size for deployment scenarios

+#### Project Organization and Reproducibility

+- **Version control best practices**:
+  - Don't commit large data files (use .gitignore)
+  - Document random seeds for reproducibility
+  - Keep a changelog of experiments

+- **Documentation requirements**:
+  - README with clear setup instructions
+  - Requirements.txt or environment.yml
+  - Jupyter notebooks with markdown explanations
+  - Final report linking to industry applications

+#### Guidance for building ML models

+- First and foremost, this is your project — organize it in a way that works for you and be innovative.
+- Break work into small tasks:
+  - Clarify the objective (what is success?).
+  - Choose problem type: Classification vs Regression.
+  - Prepare your data: handle missing values, outliers, scaling, encode categoricals.
+  - Choose and implement cross‑validation.
+  - Select candidate models; train baselines and iterate.
+  - Evaluate with appropriate metrics; fine‑tune hyperparameters.

+- Cross-validation options (pick what fits your data):
+  - **Stratified K-fold**: Recommended for imbalanced galaxy classes
+  - **Hold-out**: Good for large datasets (70/15/15 or 60/20/20 split)
+  - **Time-based split**: If using time-series spectral features
+  - K-fold: Standard choice for balanced datasets
+  - Group K-fold: If galaxies are grouped (e.g., by survey region)

+- Data and model types:
+  - Supervised: has one or more targets
+    - Classification: predict a category
+    - Regression: predict a continuous value
+  - Unsupervised: no target (e.g., clustering, dimensionality reduction)

+- Tabulated data — common model choices:
+  - Decision Trees
+  - Random Forests
+  - Logistic Regression
+  - Gradient Boosting (e.g., XGBoost/LightGBM/CatBoost)
+  - Neural Networks (use judiciously; simpler models may match performance with less complexity)

+- Evaluation metrics (select per objective):
+  - **Classification**:
+    - Confusion matrix (essential for multi-class)
+    - Per-class precision/recall (identify weak classes)
+    - Weighted/macro/micro F1 scores
+    - ROC curves for each class (one-vs-rest)
+  - **Regression** (if predicting continuous properties):
+    - MAE, MSE, RMSE
+    - R² score
+    - Residual plots

+- Deep Learning considerations:
+  - CNNs for galaxy images (consider transfer learning from pre-trained models)
+  - 1D CNNs or LSTMs for spectra
+  - Attention mechanisms for identifying important features
+  - Start with smaller architectures; deep ≠ better
+  - Monitor for overfitting (use early stopping, dropout)

+#### Common Pitfalls to Avoid

+- Data leakage: Ensure no target information in features
+- Overfitting to small samples: Use proper validation
+- Ignoring class imbalance: Consider SMOTE, class weights
+- Not checking data quality: Remove artifacts, bad pixels
+- Forgetting to scale features: Especially mixing images/tabular data
+- Training on incomplete data: Handle NaNs before modeling

 ### Acknowledgements
 - SDSS CasJobs and data services